 7. Avoid Unnecessary Meetings

 If you’re short on time, meetings can be a sponge that sucks up workplace efficiency.
-While they have a time or a place, meetings are often a highly inefficient way or getting things done.
+While they have a time or a place, meetings are often a highly inefficient way of getting things done.
 Before you call one, ask yourself honestly if the matter could find resolution another way.
 Rather than having many shorter meetings, try to have sessions where you tackle a few line items at once.
 Meetings should have a schedule with specific points to hit, and, vitally, this schedule must be consistent.
-Excellent communication throughout an office can minimize the need for an abundance of time-consuming meetings.
+Excellent communication throughout an office can minimize the need for an abundance of time-consuming meetings and can improve productivity.

 8. Make Your Lifestyle Support Efficiency

-If you want to work your best, it’s important to feel your best.
+If you want to boost productivity, it’s important to feel your best.
 Eating well, getting enough sleep and exercising are all critical facets of a valid work strategy.
 If you’ve tried, sluggish or mentally drained, you won’t be able to work to the best of your ability, no matter how hard you try.
 Living a healthier lifestyle not only has a myriad of physical and mental benefits – it will help with your work efficiency, too.

 9. Boost Enjoyment